-Linda Muri is entering her fourth year as head coach of the Dartmouth women's rowing team in 2017-18.
+Linda Muri resigned as head coach of the Dartmouth women's rowing team following the conclusion of the 2016-17 season.

 In 2015-16, Dartmouth placed second against Northeastern, Boston University and UMass and advanced all five of its boats the Grand Finals at the Eastern Sprints Regatta.
 At the Ivy League Championship, the Big Green improved on their seventh-place finish the year before to take sixth, finishing ahead of Columbia and Cornell.
 At the end of the season, nine Dartmouth rowers were named CRCA Scholar-Athletes, while Kate Griffiths was selected to the CRCA All-Region Second Team.